francescocy/Simple-ESP32-IOT-Thermostat/README.md

 HOW TO USE:
 Open the .ino file with Arduino IDE or Atom, edit it to suit your WiFi settings, Board, LCD type/size, pinout etc...
 Compile it and upload it!
 I hope I'll have time to upload a more extensive guide soon.

+Bonus: You can try the pre-compiled .bin file to test the code, but it may not play well with different ESP boards and LCDs/OLEDs; it also won't be able to connect to WiFi without the proper credentials.